oban-bg/oban/README.md

 ## UI

-A web-based user interface for monitoring and managing Oban is availabe as a private beta.
+A web-based user interface for monitoring and managing Oban is available as a private beta.
 Learn more about it and register for the beta at [oban.dev](https://oban.dev).